1996 Serbian local elections: Bačka Topola

 Results of the election for the Municipal Assembly of Bačka Topola:

-The vote and seat totals do not tell the full story as to the end result.
+The vote and seat totals do not tell the full story.
 The Alliance of Vojvodina Hungarians (VMSZ) ran only twenty-five candidates in the election, while the Democratic Fellowship of Vojvodina Hungarians (VMDK) fielded thirty-eight.
-Although the VMDK technically received more votes in the first round, this was of course not reflected in the seat totals.
+Although the VMDK technically received more votes in the first round, this was not obviously reflected in the final results.

 The municipal administration established on 2 December 1996 included both the VMSZ and the Socialist Party of Serbia (SPS).
 Incumbent mayor Zoltán Turuc of the VMSZ was confirmed for another term in office, independent delegate Tibor Gáspár was chosen as deputy mayor, and Željko Stanić of the SPS became president of the executive council.
-At the time, twenty-two delegates sat with the SPS's assembly group, nineteen with the VMSZ's group, and five with an independent group, while the other four delegates were not yet affiliated.
+At the time, twenty-two representatives sat with the SPS's assembly group, nineteen with the VMSZ's group, and five with an independent group, while the other four representatives were not yet affiliated with any group.

 Endre Balassa of the VMSZ was chosen as a second deputy mayor of the municipality on 27 March 1997.
 In September 1998, Turuc resigned as mayor and Balassa was chosen as his replacement.